thkukuk/containers-mailserver/README.md

 # containers-mailserver

-Simple Container images based on openSUSE busybox container image.
+Simple Container images based on openSUSE busybox container image to build a containerized mail server.

 ## Description

-With this collection of containers you can build your containerized mail server for your kubernetes clusters or run them on a container host.
+With this collection of containers you can build your containerized mail server for your kubernetes clusters or run them on a container host with docker and podman.
 You only need the containers which provide the functionality you really need.
 So if you don't need opendkim, no need to run that container.
 And as every service has it's own container, there is no need to update your postfix relay only because there is a dovecot update.

 ## postfix